markaspot/docs/docs/configuration.md

 You can [soon] add a hero or background image `Appearance` > `MasRadix` > `Settings` ...

+##### Subtheme

+If you need customization that need to override css or require sass code you can also add a subtheme and define masradix as a base theme.
+Please check out the [documentation at drupal.org](https://www.drupal.org/docs/8/theming-drupal-8/creating-a-drupal-8-sub-theme-or-sub-theme-of-sub-theme) for details.

 ### Structure content

 Drupal is a content management which helps structuring your information with different features.
 You already have learned about content types.
 Those can be referenced by taxonomies which categorize or tag content.
 Mark-a-Spot uses taxonomies for categories.